 16.1 CWWC Ranking lists are produced for all age categories.
-A rider can start in a higher category at any competition (double starts are not allowed) and he'll be awarded the appropriate number of points in that category.
+A rider can start in a higher category at any competition and he'll be awarded the appropriate number of points in that category.
 Riders will be ranked only in the age categories where they earned points.